influxdata/influxdb/docs/data_organization_lifecycle.md

 Figure 1: Data organization in an IOx Server
 ```

-Chunk is considered the smallest unit of block of data in IOx and the central discussion of the rest of this document.
+Chunk is considered the smallest block of data in IOx and the central discussion of the rest of this document.
 IOx does not (yet) support direct data modification but does allow deletion[^del] which means a modification can be done through a deletion and an ingestion.
 Another way to modify values of non-primary-key columns in IOx is to reload data of that row using same key values but different non-key ones.
 These duplicated rows will be deduplicated during compaction (see next section) and/or eliminated at Query time.[^dup]
 [^del]: `Deletion` is a large topic that deserves its own document.
 [^dup]: The detail of `duplication` and `deduplication` during compaction and query are parts of a large topic that deserve another document.